 Such unhealthy work environments and insufficient pay have led a number of these low-wage women to take matters in to their own hands.
 Many have formed women-owned worker cooperatives that ensure good pay and healthy working conditions, help women overcome the isolation and vulnerability of domestic work, and empower women to build wealth for themselves, their families, and their communities.

+Over the past few decades, urban policy has focused on breaking up clusters of poverty, planning cities so that poor residents could live in areas that also had middle-class people.
+Does this new research mean projects like MTO are actually a bad thing?
 “When we first showed these results, somebody said, ‘Well, don’t send them to new neighborhoods,’” says Kessler.
 “Well wait a second, you’re now dealing the girls some pretty bad outcomes.
 But if you do send them, the boys are getting bad outcomes.
 What if you have one boy and one girl?”

 "When our donors met the actual people they were helping they often didn’t like them.
 During our Secret Santa drive, volunteers sometimes refused to drop gifts at houses with TVs inside.
 They got angry when clients had cell phones or in some other way didn’t match their expectations.
 Other times, the donations we got were too disgusting to pass along—soup cans that bulged with botulism and diapers so dry rotted they crumbled in our hands.
 One Thanksgiving, a board member called from the parking lot, requesting help carrying a frozen turkey from her trunk to our office.
 “Can you find a deserving family?” she asked.
 I lugged the bird up three flights of stairs.
 Somewhere near the top, I noticed the expiration date.
 It was seventeen years old."
 Anya Groner talks about working for Hudson Outreach in up-state New York and the sobering, chilling effect it had on her idealism.